hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 not a true trusted execution environment.
 For this reason, attestation that wait timers have been fairly generated is not possible.
-This version of PoET is intended for experimental purposes and should not be used as the consensus mechanism in any ‘production’ environment.
+This version of PoET is intended for experimental purposes and should not be used as the consensus mechanism in any 'production' environment.

 The PoET implementation is located in journal.consensus.poet in sawtooth-core.